Guaranteed Scholarships up to

-Paul Smith’s College operates on what is called a “rolling admissions” process, meaning we accept applications on a continuous basis throughout the year.
+Paul Smith’s College admits international students for the August start term.
 There is no May 1st deadline.
-However, due to the time sensitivity of processing international student applications, we request that applications for admissions be sent before November 30th for the January semester, and before June 30th for the September semester.
+However, due to the time sensitivity of processing international student applications, we request that applications for admissions be sent before June 1st for the August semester.
 The easiest and most affordable way to apply is online.
-There is no application fee if you apply online here.
-You can also find us on the Common App!
+There is no application fee and you can find us on the Common App!

 Once we receive your application, we will begin expecting the other documents we need to complete your application.